magadjiya/udemy_javafornoobs/README.md

 - Utilizing loops: `while` and `for`
 - Grasping Object-Oriented Programming (OOP) principles
 - Creating classes, objects, and methods
+- Data Structure - linked lists
 - Developing problem-solving skills using Java

+This repo also includes a final project to showcase full understanding of the topics covered: To Do List using linked list data structure.

 📘 [Click here to view the course on Udemy](https://www.udemy.com/course/java-for-noobs-beginners/)